You don’t have to look far to find help when planning a trip to Ireland.

 #16 Not Seeing Enough of Ireland

 The opposite of what I am saying above.
-(Don’t forget, this is an Irish post so I’m allowed to do things differently).
+(Donāt forget, this is an Irish post, so Iām allowed to do things differently).

 Ireland is one of the most beautiful places in the world.
-You HAVE to make the most of your time here So put the map down and get out there and do it!
+You HAVE to make the most of your time here, so put the map down and get out there and do it!

-And don’t use money as an excuse not to see lots of things in the capital.
+And donāt use money as an excuse not to see lots of things in the capital.

-Don’t be too scared to explore.
-While it is true that the little town down the road might not be mentioned in any of the guide books, you might just arrive and discover the best little local pub in Ireland.
+While it is true that the little town down the road might not be mentioned in any of the guidebooks, you might just arrive and discover the best little local pub in Ireland.

-The beauty of Ireland is its sense of adventure and if you are to really enjoy this country as it is meant to be enjoyed then get your brave pants on and get off the beaten track.
+The beauty of Ireland is its sense of adventure, and if you are to really enjoy this country as it is meant to be enjoyed, then get your brave pants on and get off the beaten track.

 #17 Not Buying A Round In A Bar

-Don’t think about leaving the pub until you have bought ‘a round’ in Ireland or you might find yourself friendless.
+Donāt think about leaving the pub until you have bought āa roundā in Ireland or you might find yourself friendless.

-If you make friends in Ireland and are asked to go to the pub for a drink know about ‘the round’ system.
+If you make friends in Ireland and are asked to go to the pub for a drink know about āthe roundā system.

-The group of friends gather in the bar and the first person will ask everyone ‘what are you having?” (meaning what do you want to drink?).
-They will then go to the bar, order and pay for everyone’s drinks.
+The group of friends gather in the bar, and the first person will ask everyone āwhat are you having?ā (meaning, what do you want to drink?).
+They will then go to the bar, order and pay for everyoneās drinks.

-This does not mean that that person is rich and kind and is offereing to cough up for everyone’s drinks for the whole evening, no, they were simply the first in to buy ‘ a round’.
+This does not mean that that person is rich and kind and is offering to cough up for everyoneās drinks for the whole evening.
+No, they were simply the first in to buy ā a roundā.

-When everyone has finished their drink the ’round’ now moves to the next person in the group who goes to the bar and pays for everyone’s drink.
-And so the round continues until you are all either off your face or penniless.
+When everyone has finished their drink, the āroundā now moves to the next person in the group, who goes to the bar and pays for everyoneās drink.

-Either way, don’t leave before you have bought a round or you might find yourself friendless for the rest of the trip.
+Either way, donāt leave before you have bought a round, or you might find yourself friendless for the rest of the trip.

 #18 Not Hiring A Car

-Yes, the roads are narrow but they are also idyllic and reasonably quiet.
-Don’t miss out on hiring a car when planning a trip to Ireland
+Yes, the roads are narrow, but they are also idyllic and reasonably quiet.
+Donāt miss out on hiring a car when planning a trip to Ireland

 I have heard so many people advise against hiring a car in Ireland because the roads are so narrow and twisty and it is dangerous.

-Yes, the roads are narrow but please don’t let this put you off or you will miss out on some of the best places in Ireland to explore.
+Yes, the roads are narrow, but please donāt let this put you off, or you will miss out on some of the best places in Ireland to explore.

-Keep the size of your hire car to a minimum, that way it won’t feel so intimidating when you come to parallel park in narrow streets!
+Keep the size of your hire car to a minimum; that way, it wonāt feel so intimidating when you come to parallel park in narrow streets!

 We only ever use this company for car hire in Ireland.
 They found us the best price and were super easy to deal with.